-“Staph” is short for “staphylococcus.”It is pronounced like the word “staff.”
-Staph is a germ that can cause infections in any part of the body, but most of these are skin infections.
-Staph can infect openings in the skin, like scratches, and pimples or skin cysts.
+"Staph" (pronounced staff) is short for Staphylococcus.
+Staph is a germ (bacteria) that can cause infections in any part of the body, but most are skin infections.
+Staph can infect openings in the skin, like scratches, pimples, or skin cysts.
 Anyone can get a staph infection.

 Hospital patients can get staph infections of the skin:

-Once the staph germ enters the body, it can spread to bones, joints, the blood, or any organ, such as the lungs, heart, or brain.
+Once the staph germ enters the body, it can spread to bones, joints, and the blood.
+It can also spread to or any organ, such as the lungs, heart, or brain.

 Staph can also spread easily from one person to another.

-Most staph germs are spread by skin-to-skin contact (touching).
+Staph germs are mostly spread by skin-to-skin contact (touching).
 A doctor, nurse, other health care provider, or even visitors may have staph germs on their body and then spread them to a patient.
 This can happen when:

 Many healthy people normally have staph on their skin.
 Most of the time, it does not cause an infection or symptoms.
-This is called colonization.
-But if you are sick or in the hospital, your risk for developing a staph infection is higher.
-Some people who are colonized by staph go on to develop an infection due to staph that can make them sick.
+This is called being colonized with staph.
+These persons are known as carriers.
+They can spread staph to others.
+Some people colonized with staph develop an actual staph infection that makes them sick.

 Common risk factors for developing a serious staph infection are:

 The best way to prevent the spread of staph is for everyone to keep their hands clean.
-It is important to wash your hands properly.
+It is important to wash your hands thoroughly.

-Alcohol-based gels may also be used if your hands do not look dirty.
+Alcohol-based gels may also be used if your hands are not visibly dirty.

 Ask visitors to wash their hands before they come into your hospital room.
 They should also wash their hands when they leave your room.